 At each reporting date, the RSPs assess whether financial assets measured at amortized cost are credit-impaired.
 A financial asset is credit impaired when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 Evidence that a financial asset is credit-impaired includes the following observable data: